![]() ![]() My ideas for a good zoning code07/21/2025 |

 Part 3: Intensity Zones

 In order to direct where and to what extent development occurs, local governments should designate different geographic areas to different Intensity Zones.
-There are 5 different Intensity Zones: Natural, Rural, Urban, Highway, and Industrial.
+There are 5 different Intensity Zones: Natural, Rural, Highway, Industrial, and Urban.
 Municipalities may designate areas as any of these zones except for Urban, while UDZs may designate areas as any of the 5 zones.

 Each Intensity Zone has its own set of zone-specific rules and regulations, which will be outlined in the following parts.